ZecHub/zechub/site/usingzec/wallets/mobilewallets.md

 # Mobile Wallets

-Mobile wallets allow you to use ZEC anywhere and on the go
+Mobile wallets allow you to use Zcash anywhere and on the go

 ---